trstlabs/intento-integration-hub/streamswap/README.md

 ## Initiating the Flow from the UI

 A **“Start DCA” button** can be enabled in the frontend once the early pledge is complete.
-On click, this triggers the corresponding flow on Intento via a `MsgTransfer` with `flow` memo.
+Clicking this triggers the flow on Intento via a `MsgTransfer` with a `flow` memo.

+> **Pro tip:** Instead of manually building and submitting transactions, you can now leverage our **Submit Page** for easy flow initiation.
+> This page abstracts all the complexity and guides the user through submitting flows with minimal friction.
+> Check out the detailed usage and integration instructions in [submit_url.md](submit_url.md).

 ## 🛠 Code Examples